 - It does not accurately track your activities.

-- As a “sports band”, there is no “exercise mode” that continuously track your heart rate, blood pressure, VO2 max.
+- As a “sports band”, there is no “exercise mode” to continuously track the heart rate, blood pressure, VO2 max.

-- Does not give warning beeps if heart rate or blood pressure goes beyond a recommended level.
+- It does not give warning beeps if heart rate or blood pressure goes beyond a recommended level.

-- Cannot even use as a monitor for other apps.
+- It cannot even be used as a monitor for other apps.

-Well, given the price of this cheap gadget, that is only to be expected – It is but a gimmick with no actual value for fitness tracking.
+Well, given the price of this cheap gadget, that is only to be expected – It is but a gimmick with no actual value for fitness or health tracking.

 Here are the specifications of the sports band, and the review in a nutshell.